-This chart shows the percent of households who would like to have improved or additional options for home internet service.
+This chart shows the percentage of households that would like to have improved or additional options for home internet service.

-Agriculture Sector Survey Results
+Agriculture Survey Results

 Agriculture, in its many forms, is a critical industry and economic driver for many communities and regions.
 Internet-connected technology allows agricultural producers to increase yields, reduce expenditures, and access best practices and information impacting the production of America's food.
 However, producers and value-added agricultural industries are generally located in the most rural areas - areas that are most often disconnected from the global economy.
-For operations fortunate enough to have an internet connection, their use of technology has transformed their operations and allows them to contribute to the economic activity of their communities.
+For agricultural producers fortunate enough to have an internet connection, their use of technology has transformed the way they work and allows them to contribute to the economic activity of their communities.

-The data below show the connectivity and use of technology among agricultural producers in your community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+The data below show the connectivity and use of technology among agricultural producers in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.

-Data from Morris County represent survey responses collected between July 2020 and May 2021.
-During this time, three Morris County facilities from the Agricultural Sector responded to these surveys.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
+Data from Childress County represent survey responses collected between September 2021 and January 2022.
+During this time, four Childress County facilities from the agricultural sector responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and February 6, 2022.
 As more communities participate in the Connected program, these figures are likely to change.